Wonseokkyang/One-Day-Project---MongoDB-Pymongo/README.md

 A one day project learning to work with a document style database (MongoDB) including DB population and DB queries and learning python for the first time!

 Project goals:
--Build a database to model HetioNet
+- Build a database to model HetioNet
--Given disease name or disease DOID, find in a single query:
+- Given disease name or disease DOID, find in a single query:
-  +Name/DOID
+  + Name/DOID
-  +Drug/compound names that treat or palliate the disease +Gene names that cause the disease
+  + Drug/compound names that treat or palliate the disease
+  + Gene names that cause the disease
-  +Disease localization
+  + Disease localization

 Data aquired from HetioNet.
-<file> nodes.tsv
+- <file> nodes.tsv
-  TSV file of database nodes; Disesases, Genes, Anatomy, Compound.
+  -  TSV file of database nodes; Disesases, Genes, Anatomy, Compound.
-<file> edges.tsv
+- <file> edges.tsv
-  TSV file of relationships between nodes; Up regulates, down regulates, associates, expresses, interacts, covaries, regulates, binds, treats, paliates, resembles, localizes.
+  -  TSV file of relationships between nodes; Up regulates, down regulates, associates, expresses, interacts, covaries, regulates, binds, treats, paliates, resembles, localizes.

 Project files:
 <file> process_nodes.py